Buying an Existing Log Home?

 • and living in remote areas.

+Each con presents a specific challenge that increases home ownership expenses.
 United Country Real Estate does a great job detailing “The Pros & Cons of Owning a Log Home.”
 I highly recommend reading it over.

 Affordability